 The Guide for Moving House

 Today is the day!
-You’re moving into your new home!
+You have spent ages picking the best place to live and now you’re finally moving into your new home!
 However, in all the excitement and chaos it can be very easy to forget important essentials or find yourself rummaging through boxes and boxes of your stuff.
 As a result, here is a quick and easy guide for moving house to remember the essentials and to make your move as simple and easy as possible!
 Pack all of these smaller items within the same box and label them as ‘Open First!’.

 The Cleaning Product Essentials

-First things first, when you move into a new home you’re going to want to clean it from top to bottom.
+Now you have packed up and you’re in your new building… first thing to do is clean it from top to bottom.
 Make sure you have a box of all your favourite cleaning products This way you can get straight to your first job and get the place spruced up and ready for you and your furniture to move in.
 Most importantly, make sure to include:

 - Clothes and sponges

 - Floor cleaner